 The Tasmanian giant crab eats smaller slow-moving species like gastropods, crustaceans, and starfish.
 They will also feed on carrion which is the dead and decaying flesh of past life.
 Male Tasmania crabs reach twice the size of females.
 The average for males is over 30 lbs and the female average is 15 lbs.
 Males can reach up to 39 lbs and have one oversized claw.
 The top of their carapace is red with a yellow or light-colored belly.

 #1: Japanese Spider Crab

 The Japanese spider crab is the largest crab in the world.
-Living near Japan, the Japanese spider crab (Macrocheira kaempferi) has the longest legs of any anthropod.
-From claw to claw their legs span measures around 12 ft.
+Living near Japan, the Japanese spider crab (Macrocheira kaempferi) has the longest legs of any arthropod.
+It is possible for the distances between their claws to measure up to 12 ft.
 They have a carapace width of 16 inches and can weigh up to 42 lbs.
-Around the Japanese islands of Hanshu, to Tokyo bay, this gentle giant can be found at depths of 160 to 1,970 feet.
+Around the Japanese islands of Honshu, to Tokyo bay, this gentle giant can be found at depths of 160 to 1,970 feet.

-Pearl shaped with a narrow head, the Japanese spider crab is orange covered in dark spots.
-To avoid predators they will rub algae and sponges to camouflage better in the ocean.
+Pearl-shaped with a narrow head, the Japanese spider crab is orange and covered in dark spots.
+To avoid predators they will use algae and sponges to camouflage better in the ocean.
 Large fish and octopus are their most common predators along with humans.
-Actions have been taken to ensure this species population does not decline from overfishing.
+Measures have been taken to ensure the population of this species does not decline from overfishing.
 A diet of decaying matter on the seafloor helps this species live up to 100 years.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.